-The maximum daily localized emissions from Project construction and LSTs are presented in Table IV.A-9 on page IV.A-69.
-As presented in Table IV.A-9, maximum localized construction emissions would not exceed the SCAQMD localized screening thresholds.
+The maximum daily localized emissions from Project construction and LSTs are presented in Table IV.A-8.
+As presented in Table IV.A-8, maximum construction emissions would not exceed the SCAQMD localized screening thresholds.
 Therefore, on-site construction activities would not expose sensitive receptors to substantial pollutant concentrations and impacts with regard to localized emissions would be less than significant impact.

-&lt;sup>79 SCAQMD, LST Methodology Appendix C-Mass Rate LST Look-up Table, revised October 2009.
+86 SCAQMD, LST Methodology Appendix C-Mass Rate LST Look-up Table, revised October 2009.